-"As someone who grew up in Port Angeles, I've always said that we don't have to choose between economic growth and protecting our environment.
-We can and should do both," said Representative Kilmer.
-"I'm proud to support this practical, balanced strategy, that will protect the wildest and most pristine places on the Peninsula while ensuring we can keep and grow jobs in our natural resource industries and other sectors.
-I'm grateful for the partnership of Senator Murray and community leaders from across the region, including small business owners, landowners, environmental advocates, and tribes, who have been dedicated to finding a strategy that works for folks across the entire region."
+"As someone who grew up on the Olympic Peninsula, I learned first-hand that economic growth and environmental protection go hand-in-hand," said Representative Kilmer.
+"I'm proud to see the House Natural Resources Committee advance this practical, balanced strategy, that will protect the wildest and most pristine places on the Peninsula while ensuring we can keep and grow jobs in our natural resource industries and other sectors.
+I am grateful for the years-long collaboration to create a proposal that works for folks across the community - including Tribes, sportsmen, conservation groups, timber communities, business leaders, shellfish growers, and everyone inbetween."